IouJenLiu/ece408project/README.md

 We use GPUs to acceralate forward propagation of Convolutional Neural Network (CNN).
 The model is trained using 60,000 examples (training set images) and the provided test data is 10,000 MNIST images.

-Please see https://github.com/webgpu/ece408project for detaield information.
+To build and run the program, please see https://github.com/webgpu/ece408project for detailed information.